shafeeshafee/TKH_Modules/Module_7_Problem_Solving/README.md

 Moriko (森子) ― from Japanese 森 *mori* meaning "forest" and 子 *ko* meaning "child"

 # Module 7 - The Moriko Project
-## A companion app to help create meaningful experiences
+## A companion app for solitude and personal growth

 ### Project Directory Structure: